mjwestgate/revtools_website/user_manual/4_removing_duplicates.md

 </head>

 # Removing duplicates
 Duplicate identification and removal is a large field in itself, but the method applied in <code>revtools</code> is intentionally simple.
 Basically, you can use the function <code>find_duplicates</code> to look for repeated information within a column of data within a <code>data.frame</code>.
-The easiest way to get a feel for how these functions work is to investigate them with <code>screen_duplicates</code>; but you can get most of the same results from the command line.
+The easiest way to get a feel for how these functions work is to investigate them with <code>screen_duplicates</code>, which aunches a Shiny app; but you can run the underlying string matching algorithms from the command line if you prefer.

-# screen_duplicates
-This function launches a Shiny app for detecting and screening duplicates.
-You can launch it in one of three different ways.
+You can launch <code>screen_duplicates</code> in one of three different ways.
 First, if you want to import data within the app, then you just run the function by itself:
 ```
 screen_duplicates()
 ```